 Regardless of why your teeth hurt, a type of toothpaste specially made for sensitive teeth may help.
 The most common brand is Sensodyne, though there are many brands on the market.

 Tartar Control Paste:

-Most toothpaste contains fluoride, but un-fluoridated toothpaste (sometimes termed “toddler” or “training” toothpaste) does not contain fluoride.
+Most toothpaste contains fluoride, but un-fluoridated paste (sometimes termed “toddler” or “training” paste) does not contain fluoride.
 Children under two years of age often swallow toothpaste and over time, fluoride can build up in your child’s body.
 This buildup can cause bright white, horizontal lines on permanent teeth.
 This is called fluorosis.

 Cavity preventing paste:

 Quality pastes should also contain fluoride to help make tooth enamel stronger and more resistant to decay.
-It is alright to have flavoring agents that do not cause tooth decay (saccharin, for example), and detergents, such as sodium lauryl sarcosinate, to make the toothpaste foamy.
+It is alright to have flavoring agents that do not cause tooth decay (saccharin, for example), and detergents, such as sodium lauryl sarcosinate, to make the paste foamy.

 Learn more about which types of toothpaste are best for you

 Do you have questions about dental products?
 Visiting the dentist every six months for regular dental exams and cleanings is the best thing you can do for your oral health, but at-home dental hygiene is just as important.
 Call our office today 847.234.0517.
 Dr. Fondriest and our team serves patients in the North Shore and greater Chicago area.